-"Her spelling and grasp of the words was on point most of the time.
+“Her spelling and grasp of the words were on point most of the time.
 She finally decided to write a book when we were about to have Cruise (who is now 2).
-She would dream the stories and tell it to us and eventually when Cruise was born, she wrote the story, now titled "The Great Big Lion", in a day."
+She would dream the stories and tell it to us and eventually when Cruise was born, she wrote the story, now titled “The Great Big Lion”, in a day.”

 “At that time, she was already reading more than 5 books in a day – and she would jump stories throughout the day.
 We would find her books opened, but upside down, in the bedroom, dining table, couch, her playmat and the coffee table because she read them halfway whilst still reading another”, recalls daddy Girish.

 How did you as parents encourage her love for reading and writing?

 “While other children needed candy and ice cream and iPhones and toys, our daughter simply wanted more books.
 And that’s what we did – we bought books”, says Girish.

 We caught a sneak peek of “The Great Big Lion”, and we must say, it’s a super-cute book in handwritten font, with eye-catching illustrations.